Celtic studies: History

 Written studies of the Celts, their cultures, and their languages go back to classical Greek and Latin accounts, possibly beginning with Hecataeus in the 6th century BC and best known through such authors as Polybius, Posidonius, Pausanias, Diodorus Siculus, Julius Caesar and Strabo.
-Modern Celtic studies originated in the 16th and 17th centuries, when many of these classical authors were rediscovered, published and translated.
+Modern Celtic studies originated in the aftermath of the Gutenberg Revolution, when many of these classical authors were rediscovered, mass produced using the printing press, and translated into vernacular languages.

-Academic interest in Celtic languages grew out of comparative and historical linguistics, which was itself established at the end of the 18th century.
-In the 16th century, George Buchanan studied the Goidelic languages.
-The first major breakthrough in Celtic linguistics came with the publication of Archaeologia Britannica (1707) by the Welsh scholar Edward Lhuyd, who was the first to recognise that Gaulish, British and Irish belong to the same language family.
-He also published an English version of a study by Paul-Yves Pezron of Gaulish.
+Academic interest in Celtic languages grew out of comparative and historical linguistics, which were established at the end of the 18th century.
+In the 16th century, Renaissance humanist George Buchanan, a native speaker of the Scottish Gaelic language, comparatively studied the Goidelic languages.
+The first major breakthrough in Celtic linguistics came with the publication of Archaeologia Britannica (1707) by the Welsh scholar Edward Lhuyd, who was the first to recognise that Gaulish, Welsh, Cornish, and Irish all belong to the same language family.
+Lhuyd also published an English translation of a study by Paul-Yves Pezron into Gaulish.

 In 1767 James Parsons published his study The Remains of Japhet, being historical enquiries into the affinity and origins of the European languages.
 He compared a 1000-word lexicon of Irish and Welsh and concluded that they were originally the same, then comparing the numerals in many other languages.

-The second big leap forwards was made when the Englishman Sir William Jones postulated that Sanskrit, Greek, Latin and many other languages including "the Celtic" derived from a common ancestral language.
+The second big leap forwards was made when Sir William Jones postulated that Sanskrit, Avestan, Greek, Latin and many other languages including "the Celtic" derived from a common ancestral language.
 This hypothesis, published in The Sanscrit Language (1786), would later be hailed as the discovery of the Indo-European language family, from which grew the field of Indo-European studies.
-The Celtic languages were definitively linked to the Indo-European family over the course of the 19th century.